 (Do Do Do Do Do) (Stones cover - first recorded 1976 for

 the second Japan demo tape, second studio recording made during the

 recording of "Obscure Alternatives").
 Several live recordings exist.

-Diamonds (live in the studio 1977).
+Diamonds (live 1977).
 Sometimes called "Diamonds Make You Feel Like A Woman" on bootlegs.

-Body Rhythm (live in the studio 1977).
+Body Rhythm (live 1977).
 Sometimes called "Party Rhythm" on bootlegs.

-Stepping Out (live in the studio 1977) - various songs from Adolescent Sex were also recorded at the same time.
-The recording appears to be a live rehearsal that was taped.
+Stepping Out (live 1977) - various songs from Adolescent Sex were also recorded at the same time.
+The recording appears to be a live show or rehearsal that was taped.
 See the Bootlegs page for more details.

 Razor (1977 - produced by Steve Rowland for Adolescent Sex) - there were alternate versions of other tracks recorded with Steve Rowland which have yet to see the light of day.
 A string section and session keyboardist was used.

 Venus In Furs (Lou Reed cover, 1978, Obscure Alternatives demo sessions)

 Can't Get Enough (up tempo pop number from 78 maybe a bit too cheerful sounding for Japan.
 This was played at one of the Bamboo parties in the late 80's.)